angel-deltasmith/klaviyo_singer_bigquery/README.txt

 1.- Create the cloud function, the steps are within this link from step 1 to 4: https://www.notion.so/deltasmith/Create-New-Data-Source-Stripe-c10bb427278e4451bf00ee3d0ecc8378

-2.- Update the files in this repository
+2.- Update the next files in the cloud function:
+  -main.py
+  -requirements.txt
+  -config.json
+  -state.json
+  -catalog.json
+  -catalog_campaigns.json

   2.1 - Make sure to add the service account to the variable "gcp_service_account" and point correctly the next variables to the project name, data set and table

         client_bq = bigquery.Client(credentials=credentials,project='eckhart-tolle-2022')